lbl-srg/obc/specification/source/verification.rst

 7. Produce the test results by running the funnel software (`https://github.com/lbl-srg/funnel <https://github.com/lbl-srg/funnel>`_) for each time series in ``controller_output.csv`` and in ``reference.csv``.
+   Before sending the time series to the funnel software, set the value of the reference and the controller output to zero whenever the indicator function is zero.
+   This will exclude the value from the verification.
    This will give, for each time series, output files that show where the error exceeds the specified tolerance.